-Seneca Fitch is a Scientist III with ToxStrategies and is based in McKinney, Texas.
-Ms. Fitch regularly serves as an information specialist in support of systematic evaluations of consumer products, food ingredients and additives, pharmaceuticals, and industrial chemicals.
+Ms. Seneca Fitch is an information specialist who regularly supports systematic evaluations of consumer products, food ingredients and additives, pharmaceuticals, and industrial chemicals.
 She has particular expertise in developing database-specific syntax and implementing search strategies for investigational and systematic literature searches in citation databases such as PubMed, Embase, and ToxPlanet.
-This work consists of formulating search strings according to structured and controlled vocabulary, such as PubMed’s MeSH and Embase’s Emtree, using Boolean search phrases, and using reference management software (e.g., DistillerSR) to organize and deliver query results.
+This work consists of formulating search strings according to structured and controlled vocabulary, such as PubMed’s MeSH and Embase’s Emtree, using Boolean search phrases, and running reference management software (e.g., DistillerSR) to organize and deliver query results.
 Additionally, Ms. Fitch has practical knowledge of the start-to-finish process of a systematic review according to several frameworks.
-These efforts include protocol development, definition of inclusion and exclusion criteria and data extraction parameters, critical appraisal of relevance and study quality, and creation of evidence tables and data visualizations.
-Recently, she has applied the principals of systematic review to the evaluation of endocrine potential in compounds using guidance such as ECHA’s 2018 Guidance for the identification of endocrine disruptors.
-These efforts include developing a strategy to gather and assess all relevant information, assemble lines of evidence, and analyze the dataset for estrogen, androgen, thyroid, or steroidogenesis-related endocrine activity.
+Her expertise includes protocol development, definition of inclusion and exclusion criteria and data extraction parameters, critical appraisal of relevance and study quality, and creation of evidence tables and data visualizations.
+Recently, she has applied the principals of systematic review to the evaluation of endocrine potential in compounds using guidance such as the European Chemicals Agency’s (ECHA’s) 2018 guidance for the identification of endocrine disruptors.
+These efforts include developing a strategy to gather and assess all relevant information, assemble lines of evidence, and analyze the data set for estrogen, androgen, thyroid, or steroidogenesis-related endocrine activity.